 Huntsville Swim Association bills on a monthly cycle.
 Upon registration, participants commit to paying program fees until 30 days notice is given to end membership.
 You are obligated for these fees until you cancel participation.
 Dues and Fundraising obligations are subject to change.

-* HSA also offers a Friday only Intro class that is 3 x 45 minute classes per month at a rate of $40.00 per month.

 ** 1st Swimmer is at full price, 2nd Swimmer is 10% off Monthly Fee (without water fee), 3rd swimmer is 20% off Monthly Fee (without water fee), 4th and more swimmers pay no monthly fees.
 USA Swimming Registration Fee and the HSA Registration Fee are both payable for every swimmer and are not pro-rated.

-*** The Fundraising fee is per family and not per swimmer.
-Intro to HSA, White, and Junior Development 1 Groups are excluded from Fundraising, except if they are the 2nd swimmer in a family with a higher-level swimmer.
-Swimmers with one swimmer have a $150.00 fundraising obligation.
-Families with more than one swimmer have a $200.00 fundraising obligation.
-Families with excess fundraising amounts will have 75% of the excess credited to their dues.

 **** Typical meet fee is only an approximation, and changes from meet to meet.
 Event fees and surcharges are at the host teams discretion.
 All meet fees are posted in the meet information for each meet.